WebAssembly/spec/spectec/test-prose/TEST.md

 Step_read/call_indirect x
 1. Let z be the current state.
-2. Assert: Due to validation, a value of value type I32 is on the top of the stack.
+2. Assert: Due to validation, a value is on the top of the stack.
 3. Pop the value (I32.CONST i) from the stack.
 4. If (i ≥ |$table(z, 0).REFS|), then:
   a.
 Trap.